mlightvn/debug-functions/README.md

 ### Other Functions
 #### writeLog($message)
 Default log folder is `/tmp/`, you can change it by this code.
-Add this code before include `functions.php`
+Add this below code before include `debug.phar`

 ```php
 define("DEBUG_LOG_PATH", "/tmp/");